 You’ll get great performance out of the IPVanish network, too.
-The company runs over 850 servers in more than 60 different countries, all of which deliver fast speeds around the world.
+The company runs over 1,300+ servers in over 60 countries, all of which deliver fast speeds around the world.
 Data is secured with 256-bit encryption and protected with a zero logging policy on all traffic.
 Your identity is even locked down by DNS leak protection and an automatic kill switch, just in case of an accidental disconnect.
 Whether you’re surfing on a laptop or watching Game of Thrones on Fire TV, IPVanish keeps you safe online while delivering excellent download speeds.

 The do-it-yourself hardware community has a lot of names for unlocking devices.
 Jailbreaking is generally reserved for iOS devices (iPhone, iPad), while rooting refers to Android based hardware, including Amazon Fire TV and Fire TV Stick.
 Both processes accomplish the same thing in different ways.
 Through a series of automated hardware hacks they make it so you can install any program you want on your device, freeing you from the restrictions of app stores and online marketplaces.